TheBarret/Tokenizer/README.md

 # Tokenizer

-The tokenizer is a library that can transform a sentence into meaning full and pre-defined tokens
+The tokenizer can transform a sentence into meaning full and pre-defined tokens

 ![example](https://i.imgur.com/dqzEIsq.png)